-The Student Success Center encompasses the Jandersevits Learning Center (JLC) responsible for all tutoring, student learning supports, workshops, and one-on one help, Schedule an appointment with the JLC, and, the Office of Student Accessibility responsible for all student accessibility needs including academic, disability housing, service animals, emotional support animals, dietary and parking accommodations.
+The Office of Student Accessibility (OSA) is responsible for all tutoring, student learning supports, workshops, and one-on one help.
+To schedule an appointment for any Accessibility and Accommodation concerns, contact the Office of Student Accessibility responsible for all student accessibility needs including academic, disability housing, service animals, emotional support animals, dietary and parking accommodations.
 The OSA provides instructional accommodations and services for students with disabilities in compliance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
 For more information reach out to your course instructor or schedule an appointment with the OSA: